sufianrhazi/gooey/README.md

   function that gets called immediately before the component is detached from the DOM.
 * `onUnmount`: Gets called immediately before the component is attached to the DOM.
 * `onDestroy`: Gets called after all of the retainers release the component.
+* `onError`: Gets called if any unhandled exception is thrown while rendering / rerendering children.
+The returned JSX will be rendered as the components contents.
 * `getContext`: Gets called **before** onMount if the corresponding context has changed.